gvwilson/sensibleadventures/princess-bear/bear.md

 "Just sit a moment," he said firmly.
 "Jinpa!"

-"Sir?" one of the soldiers answered.
+"*Sra*?" one of the soldiers answered.

 "That farm we passed," the prince said, pointing back along the track.
 "See if you can get help."

-"Sir!"
+"Yes *sra*!"
 The soldier snapped his horse's reins, only to pull up sharply when Noxy said, "Wait!"

 This time the prince didn't stop her from getting up.
 "The farm's gone," she said.
 "The tornado tore it to pieces.
 I saw people running..."